ellamkoch/fem-ip-address-tracker/README.md

 ## My process
 ### Postman Testing of the API
-Before building the UI, I fully tested the Geo.IPify API was fully tested and documented in ith with screenshots of Postman to confirm I had everything set up correctly.
+Before building the UI, I fully tested the Geo.IPify API and documented with screenshots of Postman to confirm I had everything set up correctly.

 #### Environment Setup
 | Variable | Value |